-His other books include Lawfare: A Genealogy (Cambridge University Press, 2018), The Remnants of the Rechtsstaat: An Ethnography of Nazi Law (Oxford University Press, 2018), and, as editor or co-editor, Genocide: A Reader (Oxford University Press, 2014), The Oxford Handbook of Carl Schmitt (Oxford University Press, 2016) (with Oliver Simons), and Political Trials in Theory and History (Cambridge University Press, 2016) (with Devin Pendas).
-He also edited a special double issue of Law & Contemporary Problems on “The Practices of the International Criminal Court” and is presently at work on a genocide trilogy, comprising The Rationality of Genocide, The Structure of Genocide, and The Culture of Genocide (all to be published by Princeton University Press).
+His other books include Lawfare: A Genealogy (Cambridge University Press, forthcoming), The Violence of Law: The Formation and Deformation of Gacaca Courts in Rwanda, 1994-2019 (Cambridge University Press, 2019), The Remnants of the Rechtsstaat: An Ethnography of Nazi Law (Oxford University Press, 2018), and, as editor or co-editor, Genocide: A Reader (Oxford University Press, 2014), The Oxford Handbook of Carl Schmitt (Oxford University Press, 2016) (with Oliver Simons), and Political Trials in Theory and History (Cambridge University Press, 2016) (with Devin O. Pendas).
+He also edited a special double issue of Law & Contemporary Problems on “The Practices of the International Criminal Court,” an expanded and revised edition of which will appear in book form.

+Professor Meierhenrich is presently at work on a genocide trilogy, comprising The Rationality of Genocide, The Structure of Genocide, and The Culture of Genocide (all to be published by Princeton University Press).

-Also in the works are The Violence of Law: The Formation and Deformation of Gacaca Courts in Rwanda, 1994-2012 (Cambridge University Press), Genocide: A Very Short Introduction (Oxford University Press) as well as three edited collections: The Cambridge Companion to the Rule of Law (Cambridge University Press) (with Martin Loughlin), The Oxford Handbook of Transitional Justice (Oxford University Press) (with Alexander Laban Hinton and Lawrence Douglas), and The Law and Practice of International Commissions of Inquiry (Oxford University Press).
+Also in the works are Genocide: A Very Short Introduction (Oxford University Press), The Idea of the Rechtsstaat: An Intellectual History (Oxford University Press), as well as three edited collections: The Cambridge Companion to the Rule of Law (Cambridge University Press) (with Martin Loughlin), The Oxford Handbook of Transitional Justice (Oxford University Press) (with Alexander Laban Hinton and Lawrence Douglas), and The Law and Practice of International Commissions of Inquiry (Oxford University Press).

-In the fall of 2017, he became co-editor of "Cambridge Studies in Law and Society," the venerable book series at Cambridge University Press.
-He was previously a co-editor of the Journal of Genocide Research, and has served on the editorial board of the Law & Society Review.
-He has held fellowships at, inter alia, the American Bar Foundation, the Project on Justice in Times of Transition at Harvard Law School, the Belfer Center for Science and International Affairs at Harvard's John F. Kennedy School of Government, the Paul F. Lazarsfeld Center for the Social Sciences at Columbia University, the Centre for the Study of Violence and Reconciliation in Johannesburg, the International Center for Comparative Law and Politics at the University of Tokyo, and a visiting appointment at the Program in Law and Public Affairs at Princeton University.
+Since 2017 Professor Meierhenrich has been co-editor of Cambridge Studies in Law and Society, the venerable book series at Cambridge University Press.
+He was previously a co-editor of the Journal of Genocide Research and has served on the editorial board of the Law & Society Review.
+He has held fellowships at, inter alia, the American Bar Foundation, the Project on Justice in Times of Transition at Harvard Law School, the Belfer Center for Science and International Affairs at Harvard's John F. Kennedy School of Government, the Paul F. Lazarsfeld Center for the Social Sciences at Columbia University, the Centre for the Study of Violence and Reconciliation in Johannesburg, the International Center for Comparative Law and Politics at the University of Tokyo, and served as a fellow traveler at the Program in Law and Public Affairs at Princeton University.